sathishramachandhiran/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/README.md

 Jump to second line, position 2

 ## Procedure:
- 1. click on STM 32 CUBE IDE, the following screen will appear
+ 1. click on STM 32 CUBE IDE

  2. click on FILE, click on new stm 32 project

-3. select the target to be programmed  as shown below and click on next
+3. select the target to be programmed  and click on next

 4.select the program name